 Instructions

 - Place the fish in a medium glass bowl.
 Add salt, pepper and the lime juice over the fish and mix gently to combine.
-Important note: please keep in mind that the lime juice must cover the fish completely for evenly “cooking”.
-Cover with plastic wrap and chill in the refrigerator until the fish is white and opaque throughout, about 20 - 25 minutes.
+Important note: Please keep in mind that the lime juice must cover the fish completely for evenly “cooking”.
+Cover with plastic wrap and chill in the refrigerator until the fish is white and opaque throughout, about 20 – 25 minutes.

 - After the "cooking" time is over, discard 1/2 of the lime juice from the bowl.

 - Mix the orange juice and aji-no-moto, if using, in a small bowl.
-Add the mixture to the fish.
+Add the orange mixture to the fish.

 - Add onion, sweet peppers, mango, and cilantro.
 Stir gently.